saiful-sdsl/JobInterviewRelatedProjects/README.md

 # JobInterviewRelatedProjects

-Spin the Wheel Game
+App name: Spin the Wheel Game

+Special Facts about the Development:
+- Full codebase developed using Kotlin
+- Followed MVVM architecture design pattern
+- Hilt Dependency Injection
+- API call using Retrofit
+- Implemented View Binding for all the Activities and Fragments
+- Added Timber for easier Logging for Debug and Release level
+- Clean Project/Package Structure

 Overview
 Create a simple wheel spinning Android app in kotlin.
-There will be a total of 2 screens - main screen and the game screen.
-The MVP demo of this task is attached at the end of this document.
+There will be a total of 2 screens -
+- main screen and
+- the game screen.

 Requirements
 Main screen: This screen will have at least 1 button that will go to the game screen